Package 'archeofrag'

 Description

-Evaluate how reliable the distinction is between the two layers (or any other type of archaeological spatial units).
+Evaluate how reliable the distinction is between two archaeological spatial units (layers or any other type of spatial units).

 Usage